-P. Internal Sales Activities - The University has miscellaneous sales and service units that operated either on a reimbursement or charge basis.
-All internal sales activities to University departments from sales and service units have been eliminated in the accompanying financial statements.
-These eliminations are recorded by removing the revenue and expense in the sales and service units and, if significant, allocating any residual balances to those departments receiving the goods and services during the year.
+Q. Internal Sales Activities - The University has miscellaneous sales and service units that operated either on a reimbursement or charge basis.
+All internal sales activities to University departments from auxiliary operations and sales and service units have been eliminated in the accompanying financial statements.
+These eliminations are recorded by removing the revenue and expense in the auxiliary operations and sales and service units and, if significant, allocating any residual balances to those departments receiving the goods and services during the year.